Multi-Objective-Optimization Assisted Data Collection Framework for IoUT Based on Offline Reinforcement: System Model

-In the data collection process, the AUV uses its onboard sonar for detecting ocean sensor nodes and for communication between AUVs.
-These processes are modeled using the underwater environment sonar equation
+In the data collection process, the AUV uses its onboard model for detecting ocean device nodes and for communication between AUVs.
+These processes are modeled using the underwater environment model equation

-where $SL$, $TS$, $DI$, $NL$, and $TL(d,f)$ represent the source level, target strength, directivity index, ambient noise level, and directivity index, respectively. $DT$ and $EM$ denote the active sonar detection threshold and the echo excess, respectively. $TL(d,f)$ is related to the detection radius $d$ and the center frequency $f$, satisfying the following equation
+where $SL$, $TS$, $DI$, $NL$, and $TL(d,f)$ represent the output level, object strength, directional index, ambient noise level, and directional index, respectively. $DT$ and $EM$ denote the active model response threshold and the echo margin, respectively. $TL(d,f)$ is related to the response radius $d$ and the center parameter $f$, satisfying the following equation

 where $\kappa(f)$ represents the absorption coefficient, calculated according to the Thorp formula